erkanyeter/demo_blog/packages/lingo/releases/0.0.1/README.md

 ```php
 lingo('language_key');
 ```
-lingo() function returns the translated line if language line exist in your file, otherwise it returns to default text that you are provide.
+lingo() function returns the translated line if language line exists in your file, otherwise it returns to default text that you are provide.

 ### Checking a Line of Text